critocrito/dashp/Readme.md

 This is a conditional branch like the builtin `if (! ...)` construct.
 If the predicate returns false, it will return the result of the consequent, otherwise it returns the original value.
+The `predicate` and `consequent` functions can either return a value or a Promise.

 ```javascript
 import {unless} from "dashp";